Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 The conclusions from the cultural-philosophical concept for Simmel are pessimism and deep individualism.
 Despair from a failed life gave rise to internal discord.

-Pessimism applies to religion as well.
-Since the religious impulses, which express the vital impulses inherent in the individual, have been objectified and institutionalized in strictly fixed dogmas, religion has lost its source of development.
-Hence the opposition of the non-institutionalized religious movements that are being born today to the traditional "objectified" religion, which is no longer capable of expressing the deepest aspirations of human nature.
+Pessimism also applies to religion.
+Since religious impulses, in which the vital impulses inherent in the individual are expressed, have been objectified and institutionalized in strictly fixed dogmas, religion has lost its source of development.
+Hence the confrontation between the non-institutionalized religious movements emerging today and the traditional “objectified” religion, which is no longer capable of expressing the deepest aspirations of human nature.

-Simmel demonstrated the fruitfulness of the sociological approach to the analysis of the work of great artists by examining the work of Rodin, Michelangelo and Rembrandt.
-The greatness of the artist depends on his ability to combine style, form and idea.
-Rodin's work expressed the principle of Heraclitism, with its increased dynamism, characteristic of the social life of the early 20th century.
-The work of Michelangelo embodied the spirit of inconsistency between the bodily and spiritual principles in man.
-Rembrandt was able to capture and express in his work the transition from the classical principle of form to a more in-depth relationship to the world and life.
+Simmel demonstrated the fruitfulness of the sociological approach to analyzing the work of great artists by examining the work of Rodin, Michelangelo and Rembrandt.
+The greatness of an artist depends on his ability to unite style, form and idea.
+Rodin's work expressed the principle of Heraclitism, with its increased dynamism characteristic of social life at the beginning of the 20th century.
+Michelangelo's work embodied the spirit of contradiction between the physical and spiritual principles in man.
+Rembrandt was able to capture and express in his work the transition from the classical principle of form to a more in-depth attitude towards the world and life.

-However, in the new conditions of growing consumption, cultural products acquire an impersonal alienated character, the individual "I" is suppressed, and human freedom is limited.
-An objectified culture becomes a brake on the path of self-development and self-realization of life.
-From this followed the conclusion that the struggle against culture would continue on a grander scale.
+However, in the new conditions of increased consumption, cultural products acquire an impersonal, alienated character, the individual “I” is suppressed, and human freedom is limited.
+Objectified culture becomes a brake on the path of self-development and self-realization of life.
+This led to the conclusion that the struggle against culture would continue on a grander scale.

-An unambiguous assessment of an outstanding thinker - and such, undoubtedly, is Simmel - cannot be.
-But an honest researcher will agree that the theoretical and methodological principles developed by Georg Simmel for the study of sociocultural processes are in demand today and continue to stimulate the sociological imagination.
+There cannot be an unambiguous assessment of an outstanding thinker - and such is Simmel, undoubtedly.
+But an honest researcher will agree that the theoretical and methodological principles for studying sociocultural processes developed by Georg Simmel are in demand today and continue to stimulate the sociological imagination.

-Sharing the form and content of social relations, Simmel saw the task of sociology in considering "pure" forms of social life.
-The study of the same content (ie, motives, drives, goals, interests, etc.) is left to other sciences.
+Separating the form and content of social relations, Simmel saw the task of sociology in considering the “pure” forms of social life.
+The study of content (i.e. motives, drives, goals, interests, etc.) is left to other sciences.

-At the same time, sociological studies are applicable in various sciences and have as their task "the isolation in their total subject of a special series of facts that become their own subject of sociology - pure forms of socialization (Formen der Vergesellschaftung)".
-Thus, according to L.G.
-Ionin, the program of sociology designed by Simmel is designed to help researchers in various social sciences "approach their subject" sociologically ".
+At the same time, sociological research is applicable in various sciences and has as its task “the isolation in their total subject of a special series of facts that become the own subject of sociology - pure forms of sociation (Formen der Vergesellschaftung).”
+Thus, in the words of L.G.
+Ionina, the sociology program designed by Simmel is designed to help researchers in various social sciences “approach their subject “sociologically.”

-Also, discussing the problem of the identity of sociology as a science, Simmel turned to the concept of social forms, or forms of socialization, which should be understood as pure communication, the association of people.
-At the same time, the author did not leave any classification of these forms and in his works only gave separate examples of the latter: domination and subordination, rivalry, etc. Simmel himself did not consider the classification to be fundamentally important, pointing out that "in relation to the forms of socialization, future even to an approximate decomposition of them into simple elements.
+Also discussing the problem of the identity of sociology as a science, Simmel turned to the concept of social forms, or forms of sociation, which should be understood as pure communication, the association of people.
+At the same time, the author did not leave any classification of these forms and in his works only gave individual examples of the latter: domination and subordination, rivalry, etc. Simmel himself did not consider the classification to be fundamentally important, pointing out that “in relation to forms of socialization one cannot hope for close in the future even to their approximate decomposition into simple elements."

 Conclusion

-Thus, based on the results of the study, we can draw the following conclusions.
+Thus, based on the materials of the study, we can draw the following conclusions.

-G. Simmel emphasized that no matter how diverse the interests leading to socialization (ie, to interaction), the forms in which they take place can be the same.
-And, on the contrary, an interest of the same content can present itself in very diverse socializations.
+G. Simmel emphasized that no matter how diverse the interests that lead to socialization (i.e., interaction), the forms in which they occur can be the same.
+And, on the contrary, interest of the same content can be presented in very diversely formed socializations.

 Such an interpretation of society, in turn, determines the tasks that the author set for sociology as a science.
-So, he believed that sociology does not have its own, special subject that would not have been "occupied" by other sciences: "mixing together all hitherto known areas of knowledge, we do not create a single new one.
-It turns out only that all historical, psychological, normative sciences are shaken out into one big pot and a label is stuck to it: sociology.
+Thus, he believed that sociology does not have its own, special subject, which would not already be “occupied” by other sciences: “by mixing together all hitherto known areas of knowledge, we do not create a single new one.
+It only turns out that all historical, psychological, normative sciences are shaken out into one big pot and a label is stuck to it: sociology."

-Thus, the author positioned sociology in relation to other sciences precisely as a new method of cognition, capable of introducing a different vision of already known problems: "Not an object, but a point of view, a special abstraction made by it differentiates it from other historical and social sciences."
-In this regard, Simmel compared sociology with induction, which "as a new principle of research penetrated into all kinds of sciences, as if acclimatized in each of them and, within the limits of the tasks set for them, helped to achieve new solutions."
+Thus, the author positioned sociology in relation to other sciences precisely as a new method of cognition, capable of introducing a different vision of already known problems: “It is not the object, but the point of view, the special abstraction it makes that differentiates it from the rest of the historical and social sciences.”
+In this regard, Simmel compared sociology with induction, which “as a new principle of research penetrated into all kinds of sciences, as if acclimatized in each of them and, within the limits of the tasks established for them, helped to achieve new solutions.”

 Bibliography